Entity Matching using Large Language Models: Scenario 2: With Training Data

 \textbf{Effectiveness:} Table \ref{tab:mean-results-fewshot} shows the averaged results of the in-context experiments in comparison to the best zero-shot baselines.
-Table \ref{tab:few-shot-1} shows the results for each dataset independently.
+Table \ref{tab:few-shot-1} shows the results for each dataset seperately.
 Depending on the model/dataset combination the usefulness of in-context learning differs.
 The GPT4 model, which is the best performing model in the zero-shot scenario, only improves significantly on Amazon-Google (9\%) with marginal improvements on two datasets (0.6-1.5\%) when supplying related demonstrations and an improvement of 2\% on DBLP-Scholar with handpicked demonstrations.
-GPT4's performance on WDC Products and Abt-Buy drops irrespective of the demonstration selection method meaning that the model does not need the additional guidance in these cases.
-For all other LLMs providing in-context examples usually leads to larger performance improvements, while the size of the improvements varies widely in the range of 0.5\% to 25\% F1.
-Interestingly, the largest improvements for all models with in-context learning are observable on the Amazon-Google dataset.
-As stated in Section \ref{sec:experimentalsetup}, this dataset contains software products which are somewhat different to the products in the other three product datasets that mainly contain tangible products like for example electronics, tools, or clothing items.
-Demonstrations seems to be more helpful for this specific category of products.
-In summary, in-context learning can generally improve the performance of an LLM on the entity matching task for most model/dataset combinations with the exception of GPT4 which does not need the additional guidance on two datasets as well as Mixtral which suffers large performance drops on many datasets.
-As a result, the usefulness of in-context learning cannot be assumed and needs to be determined experimentally for each model/dataset combination.
-As for the zero-shot scenario, we provide the precision and recall values in the accompanying repository.
+GPT4's performance on WDC Products and Abt-Buy drops irrespective of the demonstration selection method, meaning that the model does not need the additional guidance in these cases.
+The GPT-4o model on the other hand sees improvements on all datasets when supplying demonstrations closing the gap to GPT-4 compared to zero-shot and even outperforming it for WDC Products.
+GPT-mini and Mixtral are not capable of using the in-context information as both models lose between 4 and 26\% performance on most datasets.
+For all other LLMs providing in-context examples usually leads to performance improvements, while the size of the improvements varies widely.

+In summary, in-context learning improves the performance of the LLMs for approximately 61\% of the model/dataset combinations that we tested (see row \textit{$\Delta$ Few-shot/zero-shot} in Table \ref{tab:few-shot-1}).
+Providing demonstrations was not helpful for GPT4 which does not need the additional guidance on two datasets as well as for the smaller models GPT-mini and Mixtral which suffer large performance drops on many datasets.
+As a result, the usefulness of in-context learning cannot be assumed but needs to be determined experimentally for each model/dataset combination.